-Tax deductions can save your therapy practice a significant chunk of change.
-But if you don’t know what qualifies as a deductible expense, you’ll miss out.
+Tax deductions can save self-employed therapists money.
+But if you don’t know what qualifies as a write off, you’ll miss out.

 Advertising and marketing